Last Updated on: 30th October 2025, 08:51 am

 Why do toddlers grind their teeth?

-The causes are multifactorial, which means several factors may be involved.
+The causes are multifactorial, which means that several factors may be involved.
 These can change depending on the child’s age and development.

 When is teeth grinding normal in toddlers?

-- Teething discomfort: grinding can help relieve pressure when new teeth come in.
+- Teething discomfort: Grinding can help relieve pressure when new teeth come in.

-- Exploring the bite: toddlers may grind simply to test how their teeth fit together.
+- Exploring the bite: Toddlers may grind simply to test how their teeth fit together.

 In these cases, grinding is usually temporary and stops as the child grows.